hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

-## the different kinds of callback trees in brief
+## the different callback patterns in brief

-currenly we employ three different patterns for accepting callbacks and in turn handling their responses. although currently these three patterns are implemented as three different kinds of callback tree, keep in mind we are considering merging them into one grand omni-tree. (perhaps even (gulp) a plugin architecture for callback trees, but to introduce such a monstrosity now would certainly be premature.
+currenly we employ three different patterns for accepting callbacks and in turn handling their responses. this document exists to guide their attempted integration into one tree. we even considered (gulp) a plugin architecture for callback trees, but to introduce such a monstrosity now would certainly be premature albeit fun.

 the three patterns are "listeners", "handlers" and "attempters".